Epiphanius of Kyiv: Conflict with Filaret

 A conflict erupted between Filaret and Epiphanius because of disagreements concerning the model of governance, the management of the diaspora, and the name and the statute of the OCU.

 According to Filaret, the agreement reached at the unification council was as follows: "the primate is responsible for the external representation of the Ukrainian Orthodox Church (UOC), and the patriarch is responsible for the internal church life in Ukraine, but in cooperation with the primate.
 The primate shall do nothing in the church without the consent of the patriarch.
 The patriarch chairs the meetings of the Holy Synod and the UOC meetings for the sake of preserving unity, its growth, and affirmation."
 Filaret considers this agreement have not been fulfilled.

 Position on liberalization and LGBT issues

+In 2019 Epiphanius characterized LGBT ideas as "Western propaganda" and "sin".

-Epiphanius has said that he supports liberal reforms in the Ukrainian Orthodox Church "to avoid this conservatism", "so that the church would be open".
+Epiphanius stated in 2022 that he supports liberal reforms in the Ukrainian Orthodox Church "to avoid this conservatism", "so that the church would be open".

-In particular, answering a question about a possible softening of the church’s position on LGBT issues, he replied: “Well, it’s like a difficult question that we shouldn’t raise at the beginning of our journey.
+In particular, answering a question about a possible softening of the church's position on LGBT issues, he replied: "Well, it's like a difficult question that we shouldn't raise at the beginning of our journey.
 Because you know how the Ukrainian society perceives this issue.
 Therefore, at now we need to work on it so that the Ukrainian society perceives it...
 This is a long way and we will work on it."